 1969 – Oregon became one of the first states to legalize abortion.
 SB 193 legalized abortion during the first 150 days of pregnancy.
 SB 193 allowed a licensed physician to perform an abortion on an Oregon resident in the following circumstances:

-SB 193 also required all abortions to be performed by a physician and in a hospital and before any abortion took place, two physicians had to certify in writing that the woman’s circumstances justified the abortion.
+SB 193 also required all abortions to be performed by a physician and in a hospital.
+Before any abortion took place, two physicians had to certify in writing that the woman’s circumstances justified the abortion.

 1973 – Roe v.
 Wade and Doe v.
-Bolton - Roe established a woman’s "right to abortion."
-Doe defined the required health exception as:
+Bolton – Roe and Doe established abortion on-demand in America from conception to birth..